exosite-archive/exoline/README.md

-  deactivate  Deactivate a share code or expire a CIK clone       Create a clone of a client spec        Determine whether a client matches a specification (beta)
+  deactivate  Deactivate a share code or expire a CIK clone       Create a clone of a client spec        Determine whether a client matches a specification (beta) transform   Transform data on in a dataport by mapping all values (alpha)

 Options:
   --host=<host>        OneP host.
 Default is $EXO_HOST or m2.exosite.com